Thursday, 5:59 AM.

 But Leah wasn't about to give up.
-"Don't you think it's kind of a coincidence that we were just talking about having classes together at lunch and now we find out that we have one more?"
+"Don't you think it's kind of a coincidence that we were just talking about having classes together at lunch and now we find out we have one more?"

-Jack lowered his book a little and finally laid it closed on the table, except for the one finger that he left tucked into the pages in order to keep his place.
+Jack lowered his book a little and finally laid it closed on the table, except for one finger that he left tucked into the pages in order to keep his place.

 "I don't believe in coincidence which means you must be stalking me.
 Now, I know I'm irresistible but please, try to restrain yourself."